lukedodd/Heapy/Readme.md

 Future
 ------

-Right now Heapy is pretty much a proof of concept.
-I wanted to prove that robustly hooking the memory allocation functions in unmodified applications was possible.
-Now there are many possibilities!
+Right now Heapy is pretty much a proof of concept that's useful enough to diagnose simple leaks.
+Visual Studio 2015 seems to have native heap profiling built in so I may be using that in future.

-Heapy could be extended to be a much more fully featured heap profiler quite easily.
-I hope to add at least more fully featured and configurable reporting.
-Ideally Heapy would be extended to have a GUI which would let users explore and visualise profiling results as the application is running.